 We have historically expanded our business in part by investing in strategic growth initiatives, including acquisitions of products, technologies, and businesses.
-We may finance such acquisitions using cash, debt, stock, or a combination of the foregoing, however, we have used cash as consideration for substantially all of our historical business acquisitions, including approximately \$21.9 million of net cash expended for business combinations during the year ended January 31, 2023.
-During the nine months ended October 31, 2023, we completed the acquisition of a provider of solutions for workforce scheduling automation.
+We may finance such acquisitions using cash, debt, stock, or a combination of the foregoing, however, we have used cash as consideration for substantially all of our historical business combinations and asset acquisitions, including approximately \$9.2 million of net cash expended for business combinations and asset acquisitions during the three months ended April 30, 2024.
+During the three months ended April 30, 2024, we completed the acquisition of an AI-powered analytics company.
 This transaction was not material to our condensed consolidated financial statements.
-In July 2023, we entered into an agreement to acquire source code that qualifies as an asset acquisition and made an initial deposit payment of \$1.0 million upon the execution of the contract and incurred direct transaction costs related to such asset acquisition of \$0.2 million.
-Additionally, during the three months ended October 31, 2023, we paid \$1.3 million related to the satisfaction of milestones.
+There were no business combinations or asset acquisitions during the three months ended April 30, 2023.
 Please refer to Note 5, "Business Combinations, Asset Acquisitions, and Divestitures", to our condensed consolidated financial statements included under Part I, Item 1 of this report for more information regarding our recent business combinations and asset acquisitions.